 Choose companion plants for palm trees that thrive in the palms' USDA zones in addition to providing color and texture to your tropical garden.

-Varying Tropical Palms
+Varying the Tropical Palms

 Add interest to your tropical garden by using different varieties of palm trees.
-Some shorter palms such as the Chinese Windmill palm give the appearance of a shrub or a bush.
-The leaves are divided and can spread up to 4 feet across.
-The short Needle palm is a dramatic tropical shrub-like tree, while Dwarf Palmettos grow to only 10 feet.
-The short, full Mazari palm tree, featuring dramatic fan-shaped leaves with deep serration, is a good choice in cooler climates.
+Some shorter palms such as the Chinese windmill palm (Trachycarpus fortunei) give the appearance of a shrub or a bush with divided leaves.
+It grows slowly up to 20 feet tall in most landscapes and can spread up to 4 feet across.
+If a smaller palm tree is desired, dwarf palmettos (Sabal minor) grow to only 10 feet.
+Both are hardy in USDA zones 7 through 11.

 Choosing Tropical Plants

 When you plan your tropical garden, select the palm trees first, then think about creating an interesting grouping using tropical plants to go along with the trees.
 It's important to find out how large each plant will be when it matures.
-Mix smaller plants among the larger varieties and juxtapose a plant with thin leaf sections -- such as the Needle Palm -- with a plant that has broad leaves, such as a bird of paradise.
-Alternatively, include a bougainvillea with small, rounded leaves near a plant with narrow leaves, such as the Needle Palm.
-Not only will the leaf shape add contrast with the palm tree's leaves, but the vibrant red flowers add a tropical feel to the garden.
+Mix smaller plants among the larger varieties and juxtapose a plant with thin leaf sections — such as the needle palm — with a plant that has broad leaves, such as a bird of paradise (Strelitzia reginae), hardy in USDA zones 10 through 12.

-Additional Companion Plants
+Selecting Additional Companion Plants